In 2022, tuition for full-time students at Vassar College was $63,840 a year.

 Tuition increased 3.07% in 2022–from $61,940 the prior year.
 Usually, college tuition goes up about 3% every year.

 If this information makes going to college sound impossible, remember, the advertized cost of tuition does not give you all the info you need to know how much you will actually have to pay for college.
 Many students find the actual cost of college is much less than the sticker price after grants, scholarships, and tuition discounts are awarded.
 Additionally, student loans can make the amount you do have to pay for college more manageable until after graduation.

-Vassar College is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for residents from other states.
+Vassar College is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for students who live in other states.

 Vassar has the same tuition for international students as for those from out of state.

-Room and board at Vassar is $15,710 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Vassar is $16,560 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the Vassar's on-campus cafeterias and dining facilities.

 |Total Estimated Costs|